MaiaC/imageSlider/README.md

 Javascript can be made more concise but at this point I'm sick of looking at this.
 Those scroll animations were driving me crazy all day.

+When I update the Javascript I will make the code more modular for use with webpack.